 We only get involved with tree-related planning problems.
 We don’t do subsidence claims, Tree Preservation Order (TPO) appeals, or anything else to do with trees that isn’t to do with getting planning consent.

 We operate nationally, but our 30+ strong team of tree surveyors are all set up to work from home.
 Therefore, the tree surveyor who comes to your site will have lived and worked in the area for years.

-They’ll hit the ground running with knowledge of the intricacies of Swindon Borough Council’s planning policies and the towns unique landscape features that will make all the difference to the quality of your report.
+They’ll hit the ground running with knowledge of the intricacies of Swindon Borough Council, their specific planning policies and the town’s unique landscape features that will make all the difference to the quality of your report.